chrisnappin/play-recaptcha/docs/high-level-api.md

   * ``isRequired: Boolean`` - whether to show the Play ``constraint.required`` message (note that the recaptcha field is always processed as if having a **required** form validation constraint)
   * ``args: (Symbol, String)*`` - optional HTML attributes to add to the recaptcha div (like the built-in Play input helpers)
 * Implicit parameters:
-  * ``request: Request[AnyContent]`` - the current web request
-  * ``messages: Messages`` - the current i18n messages to use
+  * ``messagesProvider: MessagesProvider`` - the current i18n messages to use
-  * ``widgetHelper: WidgetHelper`` - the widgetHelper to use
+  * ``request: Request[AnyContent]`` - the current request

-(see [form.scala.html](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2/app/views/form.scala.html) for a complete example)
+(see [form.scala.html](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/app/views/form.scala.html) for a complete example)

-The `recaptcha.recaptchaField` view helper tag (ignoring the JavaScript) produces HTML using the same formatting as the built-in Play input helpers, as follows:
+The `recaptchaField` view helper tag (ignoring the JavaScript) produces HTML using the same formatting as the built-in Play input helpers, as follows:

     <dl ...>
       <dt><label for="..field..">..label..</label></dt>